ChurchSafety Logo and homepage linkPencil

 Electrical fire risks - Class E

-Note powder is often not recommended for Class A, and in some cases, the extinguisher is not suitable for this purpose.
+Powder is usually not recommended for Class A fires, and in some cases the extinguisher is not suitable for this purpose.

 Flammable liquids – Class B